opencaesar/oml-tools/oml-tools/oml-merge/README.md

 [ ![Download](https://api.bintray.com/packages/opencaesar/oml-tools/oml-merge/images/download.svg) ](https://bintray.com/opencaesar/oml-tools/oml-merge/_latestVersion)

-A tool to merge two or more OML catalogs into a new OML catalog.
+A tool to merge one or more OML catalogs into a new OML catalog.

 ## Run as CLI